 3. Follow the prompts to modify the username and password.
 After a successful reset, the script will automatically delete the czjb.php file to ensure security.

-4. Log in to the Admin Dashboard using the modified password.
-The administrator password recovery is now complete.
+4. Use the modified password to log in to the Admin Dashboard.
+The administrator password recovery is complete.

 Applicable Scenarios:Users who know their server database information and can log in to the database via phpMyAdmin.

-If you remember the database password, you can directly log in to the database via phpMyAdmin to make the changes.
-The specific steps are as follows:
+If you remember the database password, you can directly log in to the database via phpMyAdmin and modify it.
+The specific method steps are as follows:

 - Log in to phpMyAdmin (or other database management software)

-wp_userstable. - Find the row corresponding to the account you need to modify.
+wp_userstable. - Locate the row containing the account you need to modify.

 - Double-click